FAQ about Compute Cloud

 How can I find out whether a Microsoft product is eligible for License Mobility?

-This information is included in the terms of use for the Microsoft product.
-Whether or not a product is eligible for the License Mobility through Software Assurance program is indicated in the corresponding section of the Software Assurance agreement
+You can find this information in the terms of use for the Microsoft product.
+Information on the eligibility of a product for License Mobility is included in the relevant section of the Software Assurance agreement

-Do I need to have a current Software Assurance agreement in place and participate in the License Mobility through Software Assurance program to deploy my own Microsoft licenses in Yandex Cloud?
+Do I need to have a valid Software Assurance agreement in place and participate in License Mobility through Software Assurance to deploy my own Microsoft licenses within Yandex Cloud?

-Yes, you can.
-When using licensed Microsoft software in Compute Cloud, you must have a current Software Assurance agreement in place and participate in the License Mobility through Software Assurance program.
+Yes.
+When using licensed Microsoft software in Compute Cloud, you must have a valid Software Assurance agreement in place and participate in License Mobility through Software Assurance.

 Why do I need to specify the address when using Microsoft products?

-As of January 24, 2022, to use Microsoft products, you need to specify user names, names and tax IDs of legal entities, as well as addresses of individuals and legal entities.
-These are the requirements of the Microsoft licensing policy.
+As of January 24, 2022, you need to specify usernames, names and tax IDs of legal entities, as well as addresses of individuals and legal entities to use Microsoft products.
+These are the requirements under the Microsoft licensing policy.
 This data can be sent to Microsoft.
-If you do not provide this data, you will not be able to run Microsoft products.
+Without this data, you will not be able to run Microsoft products.

 Can I use Microsoft products with my own licenses in Compute Cloud?

-To learn more about Windows Server licensing, see the Use of personal licenses for Microsoft products section.
+To learn more about Windows Server licensing, see Using personal licenses for Microsoft products.

-In the case of other software that you want to use inside your VM, see the terms of the license you purchased or contact Microsoft to find out whether you can use the product with such a license in Yandex Cloud.
+For any software products you plan to use within your VM, beyond those specifically mentioned, see the terms of the license you purchased or contact Microsoft to find out whether you can use the product with such a license in Yandex Cloud.

 Troubleshooting